Parvus-Iosh-7253/bikeshare-data-analysis-R/README.md

 ---

-This project tasked me with asking and answering at least 3 questions using the provided datasets, and generating relevant visuals to go with my analysis.
+This project tasked me with demonstrating new R skills by asking and answering at least 3 questions using the provided datasets, and generating relevant visuals to go with my analysis.
 The questions I asked were:

   - What are the busiest stations in each city?
   - Which city has the highest percentage of rides by subscribers?